-In addition to her distinguished career with Harris Health, Reyes served the community through her affiliations with numerous professional and civic organizations.
-She served as the area health commissioner for the Houston-Galveston Area Council and has served on several boards including the Society of Ambulatory Care Professionals; Chicano Family Center; Sheltering Arms; Houston International University; and Wesley Houston Community Center.
-Her professional affiliations include the Council on Aging; Community Affiliate; American Society on Aging; the Greater Houston Hospital Council; and the National Association of Community Health Centers.
+In addition to her distinguished career with Harris Health, Ms. Reyes served the community through her affiliations with numerous professional and civic organizations.
+She served as the area health commissioner for the Houston-Galveston Area Council and has served on several boards including the Society of Ambulatory Care Professionals, the Chicano Family Center, Sheltering Arms, Houston International University, and the Wesley Houston Community Center.
+Her professional affiliations include the Council on Aging, Community Affiliate, American Society on Aging, the Greater Houston Hospital Council, and the National Association of Community Health Centers.

 Original Appointment: February 2019